Computer Vision Cheat Sheet: Key Concepts and Formulas

 4. RANSAC & Model Fitting

-- Randomly sample minimal points (e.g., 4 for homography).
+1. Randomly sample the minimal point set (e.g., 4 points for a homography).

 \(N = \frac{\log(1 - p)}{\log(1 - (1 - e)^s)}\)